skrub-data/skrub/doc/modules/multi_column_operations/selectors.rst

   the suffix 'ID' if the data on which it will be fitted is not yet available.

-- :class:`SelectCols` allows specifying the columns we want to keep.
-- Conversely :class:`DropCols` allows specifying the columns we want to discard.

 Here is an example dataframe.
 Note that selectors support both Pandas and Polars
 dataframes: